ankschoubey/old-blog/_posts/2022-04-16-optimistic-locking-exception-mongodb.md

 last_modified_at: 2022-04-16T20:52:08.052481
 last-modified-purpose:
 permalink: /optimistic-locking-exception-mongodb/
-title: Solving a Optimistic Locking Excepiton During Upsert in MongoDB-Spring Webflux
+title: Solving a OptimisticLockingException During Upsert in MongoDB-Spring Webflux
 ---

 I faced a unique problem and it is worth writing about.
-The cause was parallel access and saving of a single document that caused OptimisticLockingException.
+The cause was parallel access and saving of a single document that caused `OptimisticLockingException`.

 I had a `@Document` which had to be manupilated.